Ranbir Kapoor: Commercial struggles and Sanju (2014–2018)

 After a year-long absence from the screen, Kapoor featured as a mysterious thief in Roy (2015), a romantic thriller which critic Sarita Tanwar described as a "boring, exhausting and pretentious" film.
 The series of financial failures continued with his next release, the Anurag Kashyap-directed crime drama Bombay Velvet, based on the historian Gyan Prakash's book Mumbai Fables, which also starred Anushka Sharma and Karan Johar.
 Kapoor portrayed an ambitious boxer in the 1960s who is drawn towards a life of crime; he based his tapori diction on Johnny Walker's character in Mr. & Mrs. '55 (1955).
-Made on a budget of ₹1.2 billion, the film opened to meager box-office collections and mixed reviews from critics.
+Made on a budget of ₹1.2 billion, the film opened to meagre box-office collections and mixed reviews from critics.
 Ritika Bhatia of Business Standard found Kapoor's part to be a departure from his previous roles, writing that he "does test the waters with methodical sincerity but his portrayal lacks depth on occasion".
 Bombay Velvet was eventually screened at the Locarno and Bucheon film festivals.

 Kapoor next reunited with Deepika Padukone in Tamasha (2015), a romantic drama from Imtiaz Ali.
 He played the role of Ved Sahni, a man who desires a career in the arts but settles for a life of monotony as an engineer.
 Once again, the film failed commercially and received mixed reviews from critics.
-Kapoor's performance was praised; Lisa Tsering of The Hollywood Reporter wrote, "Kapoor is beautifully cast, his trademark mix of assertive theatricality and subtle emotion well suited to the role of a man who seemingly has it all under control, until he doesn’t."
+Kapoor's performance was praised; Lisa Tsering of The Hollywood Reporter wrote, "Kapoor is beautifully cast, his trademark mix of assertive theatricality and subtle emotion well suited to the role of a man who seemingly has it all under control, until he doesn't."
 Kapoor's career prospect briefly improved in 2016 when he took on the lead role of an aspiring musician in Karan Johar's Ae Dil Hai Mushkil (2016).
 The romantic drama, co-starring Anushka Sharma and Aishwarya Rai, tells the story of unrequited love, and proved to be one of the highest-grossing Bollywood films of the year.
 Critical reception was mixed; Joe Leydon of Variety thought that "Kapoor [is] often erring on the side of annoying while trying to balance vulnerability and self-centeredness".
 Both Tamasha and Ae Dil Hai Mushkil earned Kapoor Best Actor nominations at Filmfare.